31 Insane Roofing Statistics You Will Hear About in 2023

 Source: Electronic Library of Construction Occupational Safety & Health

 The search term roof repair reached its highest interest point ever in July 2021.
-So far in 2023, its peak interest point occurred during the period of January 1st through January 7th.
+Its interest as of January 2025 is up 24% from the previous year.

 Source: Google Trends